maxproske/learn-supply-chain-security/08-sbom/README.md

 - Most SBOMs are still pretty rough—Chainguard Labs found only 1% of SBOMs from popular Docker containers met minimum requirements.
 - Some folks think SBOMs are too much work for too little gain, but adoption is growing fast.
 88% of companies planned to use them by 2023.
 - SBOMs don’t fix vulnerabilities, but they make it way easier to find and fix what matters.
+- SBOMs should be generated **during build** rather than from records.
+GitHub Actions is one of few that provide support for this approach.

 ## Fun fact